What is the Building Safety Alliance?

 The Building Safety Alliance will deliver initially two functions:

-We are also, later, expecting to work with others to evaluate how organisations holding themselves as having the capability to deliver the function of the BSM can be quality assured to deliver this role, and potentially looking to assist contractors and suppliers to HRBs to meet the requirements of BSI Flex 8670.
+We are also, later, expecting to work with others to evaluate how organisations holding themselves as having the capability to deliver management of residential building management can be quality assured to deliver this role, and potentially looking to assist contractors and suppliers to HRBs to meet the requirements of BSI Flex 8670.